christinalicence/stride/docs/README.md

 ## 3. Technologies Used

+I have used Celery to handle the async tasks while making the API calls.
+I have used Redis to act as a messenger with Celery

 ### a.
 Software Used

 The site is built using Python, HTML and CSS on Django 5.2.7.
 There is a full list of sofware dependencies in the requirements.txt file.